Party Fever

 Party Fever is a 1938 Our Gang short comedy film directed by George Sidney.
-It was the 170th Our Gang short (171st episode, 82nd talking short, 83rd talking episode, and second MGM produced episode) that was released.
+It was the 170th Our Gang short to be released.

 Plot

 Once again, Alfalfa and Butch are bitter rivals for the affections of Darla.
 The nerdish Waldo comes up with a solution: Alfalfa and Butch will compete for the title of Junior Mayor of Greenpoint during Boys' Week, and whichever one wins will earn the honor of escorting Darla to the annual Strawberry Festival.
 But despite the strenuous efforts of both young candidates, a "dark horse" wins not only the election, but also the girl.